About the Program

 The Gator NeuroScholars postdoctoral fellowship program at the McKnight Brain Institute is designed to foster the next generation of neuroscience leaders.
 Offering a competitive stipend, career development funding, and unparalleled research opportunities, this program equips postdocs with the tools needed to make groundbreaking discoveries and advance their scientific careers.
 With access to world-class researchers and cutting-edge labs, Gator NeuroScholars provides a robust foundation for academic and professional success in neuroscience.

-In Year 2, Gator NeuroScholars will be eligible for research support to collect preliminary data for a career development application (e.g., K99/R00 Pathway to Independence Award).
-Funding for the third year of support will be contingent upon submission of an application for extramural funding.
-Candidates will choose a mentor from any of the MBI research focus areas and potential mentors can be found by viewing the MBI Faculty Membership Directory.
+Gator NeuroScholars receive a highly competitive stipend (above NIH minimum) and are eligible for research support to collect preliminary data for a career development application (e.g., K99/R00 Pathway to Independence Award).
+Candidates choose a mentor from any of the MBI research focus areas, and potential mentors can be found by viewing the MBI Faculty Membership Directory.

 News